What Is ‘Commission’ in Real Estate?

 Agents handle lots of behind-the-scenes administrative tasks from acceptance to close, ensuring that all deadlines are met to keep the timeline on track.

-To ensure a successful closing, this can entail working with everything from the title company, inspectors, appraisers, and home warranty, to lenders.
+To ensure a successful closing, this can entail working with everything from the title company, inspectors, and appraisers, to home warranty issuers and lenders.

 Can I Negotiate Real Estate Commission with My Agent?